-Section 7.
+Section 5.
 Denial of the Request for Information

-- 7.1 All requests for information which SB Corp does not have possession or custody thereof, or is identical or substantially similar to the request previously granted to the same Requesting Party, or which fall under the FOI Exclusion List or the Data Privacy Act of 2012 shall be denied. - 7.2 If the FOI request is denied, wholly or partially, SBC-FEO shall notify in writing12 the Requesting Party on the denial within the prescribed period.
+- 5.1 All requests for information which is identical or substantially similar to the request previously granted to the same Requesting Party, or which fall under the FOI Exclusion List or the Data Privacy Act of 2012 shall be denied. - 5.2 If the FOI request is denied, wholly or partially, the Communications Department shall notify in writing the Requesting Party on the denial within the prescribed period. - 5.3 The notification shall set forth therein the ground or grounds for denial.